Andrei Novoselov: Career for France

 By July 2014, Novoselov had teamed up with Daria Popova to represent France.
 They planned to divide their training between Moscow, coached by Inna Utkina, and Paris.

 Russia released him to compete for France in exchange for French ice dancer Tiffany Zahorski.
 On 31 July 2015, however, it was announced that Popova had decided to retire from competitive figure skating.

 Partnership with Esbrat

 Novoselov teamed up with France's Lola Esbrat in mid-2015.
 They are coached by Claude Thevenard in Paris and compete for France.
 In 2016, the pair won bronze medals at the Toruń Cup and Bavarian Open.
 In early April, they competed at the 2016 World Championships in Boston; they qualified to the free skate and finished 16th overall.

 In the 2016–17 season, Esbrat/Novoselov won the silver medal at the NRW Trophy and placed 5th at the Toruń Cup.
 In January 2017, they placed 11th in the short program, 13th in the free skate, and 13th overall at the 2017 European Championships in Ostrava, Czech Republic.

-On July 27, 2018, it was announced that Esbrat/Novoselov had split.
+On 27 July 2018 it was announced that Esbrat and Novoselov had split.